zikriyeurkmezcengiz/ai-agents-for-beginners/02-explore-agentic-frameworks/README.md

 ### Leverage Collaborative Tools

-Frameworks like CrewAI and Microsoft AutoGen facilitate the creation of multiple agents that can work together.
+Frameworks like CrewAI and Microsoft Autogen facilitate the creation of multiple agents that can work together.

 **How teams can use these**: Teams can design agents with specific roles and tasks, enabling them to test and refine collaborative workflows and improve overall system efficiency.

 **How it works in practice**: You can create a team of agents where each agent has a specialized function, such as data retrieval, analysis, or decision-making.
 These agents can communicate and share information to achieve a common goal, such as answering a user query or completing a task.

 **Example code (Autogen)**:

 ```python
 # creating agents, then create a round robin schedule where they can work together, in this case in order